-The process has been used in every conceivable industry including Aerospace, Automotive, Biomedical, Agriculture, Space travel, Power Generation, Construction, Mining and so on.
-The metal/thermal spray process is a coating procedure used to change the surface properties of a part by adding a layer(s) of material to increase many factors:
+The metal/thermal spray/metallizing process is a coating procedure used to change the surface properties of a part by adding a layer(s) of material to increase many factors including:

-The materials use in this coating procedure can be:
+The materials used in this coating procedure can include:

 Substrate materials include: